 Our in-depth analysis also reveals opportunities for business owners to expand their skillsets.
 For specialized technical assistance, we refer clients to our community partners—such as the Women’s Business Development Center, SCORE, and Bethel New Life Small Business Development Center—to provide extended credit counseling, business plan advice, and training on tools entrepreneurs need to successfully manage growth.

 In addition to gaining access to our network of professional mentors, the relationship forged between client and loan officer is what sets Accion apart from other lenders.
 Even more rewarding than handing an entrepreneur their first business loan check is watching them grow a business year over year fueled by our loans and coaching.

 The client/loan officer relationship does not end with the disbursement of a loan.
 Accion clients remain in contact with their loan officer over the period of repayment and beyond, touching base every few months to assess progress made toward goals and preparing for the next stage of business.

 We also work to promote the work of our clients, celebrate their successes, and highlight their impact through blog posts such as this, social media, annual reports, and events throughout our service area.

 In short, Accion is more than a lender.
 We’re a partner in our clients’ economic success.
 We provide a holistic array of financial services.
 Small business loans are an instrumental part of that infrastructure, paired with technical assistance to coach our borrowers on practices that maximize their potential.

-Kyle Johnson is Director of Micro Lending at Accion Chicago.
+Kyle Johnson is Director of Micro Lending at Allies for Community Business, formerly Accion Chicago.